The Emerging Field of Interspecies Communication

 Crows observed using tools and solving multi-step problems

-Octopuses demonstrating problem-solving, learning, and possibly dreaming
+Octopuses exhibiting problem-solving, learning, and possibly dreaming

 -